synw/django-chartflo/example/README.md

 Populate the database with fake data: `python3 manage.py seed auth --number=100`

-Create a `/templates` folder and copy `base.html` in it
+Create a `/templates` folder and copy `base.html` in it.
+Create a `/templates/dashboards/` folder and copy `users.html` in it.

-Run the generator: `python3 manage.py runscript make_charts`.
+Run the generator: `python3 manage.py runscript chart_users`.
 Html files will be generated in `templates/charflo`

 Go to `/dashboards/users/` to see the results